Provision: Law 42/1998 of 15 December on periodic usage rights for holiday properties and tax regulations

 Transfers between natural persons not subject to Value Added Tax or Canary Islands General Indirect Tax of the rights referred to in this Law, whatever nature thereof, shall be subject to Property Transfer and Legal Deeds Tax at the rate of 4 percent.

 First Additional Provision.
 Consumers’ and users’ organisations.

 Legally formed consumers’ and users’ organisations shall be entitled to receive copies of any documentation prepared by the owner or developer pursuant to the provisions of this Law, at the owner or developer’s cost, in order to satisfy themselves that the same have been duly observed.

 Second Additional Provision.
 Imperative nature of the Law.

 Any contracts relating to the use of one or more properties situated in Spain for a determined or determinable period of the year shall be subject to this Law, whatever the place and date of signature thereof.

 Any contracts signed in Spain that relate to property situated outside Spain shall be subject to Arts.
 1.3, 2 and 8 to 12 of this Law.
-In such cases the purchaser may further demand that the contract be delivered to him in one of the official languages of the State in which the property is situated, if that State is a member of the European Union.
+In such cases, the purchaser may further demand that the contract is delivered to him in one of the official languages of the State in which the property is situated if that State is a member of the European Union.